Sexual Desire and Aging: Debunking the Myth That Libido Must Decline

 Nurturing Your Desire While Getting Older

 Women who come to me for sex counseling are usually in their 40s.
-Some are already seeing signs of perimenopause, others don’t, and still, they complain about the quality of their sex life.
-To be honest, at least half of those women tell me they feel like sex might as well not exist.
-They completely lost interest.
+Some are already seeing signs of perimenopause, others aren't — but they all complain about the quality of their sex life.
+At least half tell me they feel like sex might as well not exist.
+They've completely lost interest.

-It doesn’t have to be this way!
-While some of us may need medical intervention, for example, depression treatment may be necessary, most menopausal women can get their libido back on their own.
-Here’s where to start:
+It doesn't have to be this way.
+While some women may need medical intervention — depression treatment, for example — most can get their libido back on their own.
+Here's where to start.

 Say Goodbye to Old Ideas

-You’re probably surprised I’m not starting with advice on losing weight or getting more sleep.
-Yes, these things can help improve your health and well-being but the key to your libido in menopause lies in your mindset.
+You're probably surprised I'm not starting with advice on losing weight or getting more sleep.
+Those things help, but the key to your libido in menopause lies in your mindset.

-I love to spread the ideas of the couple’s therapist Dr. Marty Klein who says most people in their 40s still think they should be having sex like teenagers or young adults.
-But if you think about it, you’re not the same person you were 20 or 30 years ago.
-Your body has changed, you have more experience, and your emotional life is different too.
-So, let’s stop expecting ourselves and our partners to perform and act in the bedroom like we used to back in the day!
+Couples therapist Dr. Marty Klein puts it well: most people in their 40s still expect to have sex like teenagers or young adults.
+But you're not the same person you were 20 or 30 years ago.
+Your body has changed, your experience has deepened, your emotional life is richer.
+Stop expecting yourself — and your partner — to perform the way you did back in the day.

 Start With Yourself